Chengara struggle: Situation today

 Today, seven years after the beginning of the struggle, the hundreds of families who remain are experiencing a reasonably "peaceful" time.
 Though the overall number of occupants has declined to around 1’500 families, those who remain continue to carry on the struggle.
 In recent times, the most important and striking change at the struggle site has been growing agricultural activity.
 Today, more than 90% of the people at the site are engaged in agricultural activities and instead of aged rubber trees there are now a variety of crops.
 However, it will still take time for yields from the existing crops to contribute enough for survival.
 So, people continue to rely on wage work outside the site.

 Nonetheless, life in the Chengara estate is miserable: no sufficient food, no water, no healthcare facilities, and no power.
 "Since we are outsiders, it's difficult to get wage labor here.
 If we go back to our own places, there we are denied of jobs as we left the place and taking part in the struggle", says Babu from Kollam district.
 "We are labelled as Maoists, and police hook us on false charges of theft and illegal rubber-tapping."
 Most of the children have to travel for 15 km to get to a school.

 The State revenue minister stated in December 2014 that the government would examine the possibility of distributing the recovered land to landless people in the state as part of its goal of 'Zero Landless' citizens by 2015 under the program of the same name launched in 2013.
 Through this program the government intends to transform Kerala into a zero landless zone by giving pattayams (secure land titles) to the landless to help them secure a safe dwelling place.

 In the end of the year 2014 the government of Kerala served an eviction notice to Harrisons Malayalam Ltd. to vacate 29,185 acres of land spread over districts, including Chengara estate in Pathanamthitta district.

 However, as per June 2015, the eviction is still in progress and the Adivasi and Dalits are still waiting for a piece of land.

 However, despite the eviction notice, the latest news available in English state that the high court has asked the special officer to maintain the status quo till 20 January 2015 on the basis of the petition submitted by Harissons Malayalam Ltd. There are no further developments (as of June 2015).

 What can be learned

-According to Geevarghese Mar Coorilos, Metropolitan of the Niranom diocese of the Jacobite Syrian Church, the chengara struggle is " a historic struggle for land by the landless poor".
-Renowned writer and environmentalist Arundhati Roy termed Kerala's Chengara land agitation in which almost 30’000 adults and children have forcefully occupied a sprawling plantation property, as "the most revolutionary struggle that is going on in India."
+According to Geevarghese Mar Coorilos, Metropolitan of the Niranom diocese of the Jacobite Syrian Church, the Chengara struggle is "a historic struggle for land by the landless poor".
+Renowned writer and environmentalist Arundhati Roy termed Kerala's Chengara land agitation as "the most revolutionary struggle that is going on in India."